 The Shallows: What the Internet is Doing to Our Brains by Nicolas Carr

 After three chapters, I stopped reading because I realized the book would contain mostly filler.
 You can get the gist of the message from the author's original 2008 viral article that landed him the book deal.
 The basic message is Internet = bad for focus.
 Yeah, of course.
 But not everyone is spending every second online.
 Maybe there are only a few of us left, but it is possible not to be on Twitter 24/7.
-It is possible to have the attention span to read books, form ideas, think deeply, and have hobbies outside of the Internet.
+It is possible to have the attention span to read books, form ideas, think deeply, and have hobbies outside of social media.
 Going outside is an option.
-All you have to do is get off the computer, something the author and his friends can't seem to do.
+All you have to do is get off the Internet.

 Universal Human by Gary Zukav